raja543sekhar/Mantella/README.md

 #### HTML embedding

-There are two options for the direct embedding in HTML pages.
+Besides the generation of a frontend version [via a module bundler](#module-bundlers--nodejs), there are two options for direct embedding in HTML pages.

 Modern browsers with `<script type="module">` support can `import` Salp directly from a content delivery network (CDN):